babuus/AWS/AppSync/README.md

   Query - Get data from the source.

+    - you always change the query as you want. ( get to the graphQl docs for more details )

   Mutation : Put data in the source.

-  In the graphQL part change the query/mutation you need.
     - var is the input you have to give for mutation.
-  - if there is no mutation then delete the variables from result = gq_client.execute.